 (Interesting anecdote: I heard some people talking about some statistic that a disproportionate number of criminals have one of three names, I don't remember for sure but I think two of them were Wayne and Lee.
 They even phrased it as "if you have one of these names, your odds of being a criminal are higher".
 I pointed out that that statement is necessarily false because obviously your name doesn't affect it from your perspective.
 At most it makes it more likely that someone else with one of those names is a criminal, but you already know yourself, so finding this out doesn't change the chance that oneself is or will be a criminal.
 I also pointed out that acting on this statistic creates a self-fulfilling prophecy: if we believe it's more likely that a man is guilty simply because he's named Wayne or Lee, then we'll end up convicting men with those names more often and therefore perpetuate the original statistic.)

-The obvious exception, of course, is if the trait isn't actually superficial but something with undeniable moral signifiance, like religion.
-I won't once complain if all the Christians in a story are villains, because it's a pretty morally messed up religion.
+The obvious exception, of course, is if the trait isn't actually superficial but something with moral signifiance, like religion.
+I won't complain if all the Christians in a story are villains, because it's a pretty morally messed up religion.
 A morally messed up ethnicity, on the other hand, is a categorical impossibility.

 For one that probably is based on a legitimate difference in biological fitness, like physical combat, reflecting that in stories is fine.
 Just don't exaggerate it.
-It's not anything close to a hard rule in real life.